 If you're excited about speeding down the groomers or chasing those deep days in the powder, then the Burton High Fidelity review is for you.
 With a wide tip and egg-shaped tail, this board excels when it comes to floating and stability in deeper snow while the narrow waist width, deeper sidecut, and high-end base help with quicker and more responsive turns on the hardpack.
 This board boasts not only a directional shape but also a stiffer-than-average flex pattern allowing for an absolute beast of a board when it comes to reliability on those steeper-than-average runs.
 This snowboard is a go-to for any rider who has the itch for more challenging terrain and long days at the local mountain.

-That being said, the Burton High Fidelity we tested was 158cm long, and had a waist width of 25cm which we paired to a size 8 boot.
+That being said, the version we tested was 158cm long, and had a waist width of 25cm which we paired to a size 8 boot.
 With the narrower waist width, we experienced both toe and heel drag come into play while laying into deeper turns.
 This is something we would recommend evaluating and measuring before purchase.
-Another consideration when looking into the High Fidelity is which type of riding style suits you best.
-This board is stiff, aggressive, and directional which caters particularly to an Intermediate or Advanced rider looking to tap into a more hardcore approach on the mountain.
+Another consideration when looking into this board is which type of riding style suits you best.
+This board is stiff, aggressive, and directional which caters particularly to advanced to expert riders looking to tap into a more hardcore approach on the mountain.
 If you are looking for a similarly deep carving snowboard with a wider waist (for bigger feet) then go take a look at the Yes Standard Uninc DC.

 At Gearlab our Snowboard Review process always starts with one common denominator, the snow!
 With that simple element, we take a handful of finely crafted snowboards and begin to carefully dissect them from tip to tail.
 We measure them side by side, observing shape, size, rocker, and material, before eventually noodling it about for a flex test.
 After surveying each board down to minor details comes the fun part!
 Our test team then migrates onto the slopes for months at a time, adding new factors and weather to each snowboard.
 This includes, but is certainly not limited to, freezing cold temps atop mountain peaks, slushy spring days in the park, early racecourse starts, and lunch break powder turns.
 After countless hours of sliding, turning, and flying, our team crunched the data and went through tough consideration before choosing our award winners.

-Our Snowboards were tested along five different metrics:
+Our Snowboards were tested across five different metrics:

 – Edging